sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

           <!-- border; size:540px --> ![Decode Secret](./decode-secret.png)

-    6. Keep the decoded details at hand, you will need them in the next step.
+    6. Keep the decoded details at hand, you need them in the next step.

 2. Create design-time destination: